 October: Econ Ed Month

-Come and learn about the newly created, classroom-ready lesson plans based on books written by BIPOC authors.
-Book titles & accompanying lesson plans include Same, Same but Different (Kindergarten); We are Water Protectors (1st Grade); Daddy, What is Money?
-(2nd Grade); Madison's 1st Dollar (3rd Grade); Last Stop on Market Street (4th Grade); Dream Builder (5th Grade); & Harmoney & the Empty Piggy Bank (6th Grade).
+Explore a collection of K-6 classroom-ready lessons based on books written by BIPOC authors and aligned with the new MN Economics standards and benchmarks.
+Book titles and grade-level lessons include Same, Same but Different (Kindergarten); We Are Water Protectors (1st Grade); Indra Nooyi (2nd Grade); Madison's 1st Dollar (3rd Grade); Last Stop on Market Street (4th Grade); Dream Builder (5th Grade); & Harmoney & the Empty Piggy Bank (6th Grade).

 Participate in an exciting webinar featuring lesson resources and activities from the Fed suitable for both virtual and in-person classes.
 The resources presented align with Minnesota's new economic standards and aim to help students understand the significant role economics plays in every aspect of our lives.

 In this interactive session we will explore what economics can teach us about the political process.
 From understanding what motivates politicians to understanding why many people choose not to vote, economics can help shed some light on some seemingly confusing behavior such as nonvoting.
 Applications to civics, government and economics courses will help teachers build lesson plans that engage students and explore electoral issues in a new way.

 The Minnesota Department of Education (MDE) has released a Commissioner Approved Draft of the revised social studies state standards.
 Join us to learn about the roll out and how to incorporate the updated standards into your curriculum.